peterchen3301/phd-review-system/README.md

   *Threatens:*
   - Confuse admin for the first couple of seconds.
-  - The admins can access to faculty's pages or functions through faculty's tabs right before layouts are reloaded, which they should not be able to.
+  - The admins can access to faculty's pages / functions through faculty's tabs right before layouts are reloaded, which they should not be able to.

   *Possible solutions:*
-  - Hide both admin/faculty view and judge what to make visible based on user's identity.
+  - Hide both admin/faculty views, then judge which to make visible based on user's identity.

 * While selecting student's prelim/proposal/final-defense dates using datepicker class in [add_student.html](add_student.html), the timezone is recognized through the browser's current IP.
 This may not be a problem: Since most of the users are at Texas, so as these events will be held.
 However, it could cause some troubles.